microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/DataverseLink/FabricWorkshop/readme.md

     b.
 Give a name to Dataflow.

     c.
 To make it easier, we can import a template that already has steps to create our datedim and load to our lakehouse.
-Locate the template and import by clicking Import from a Power Query template.
+[Download the template](./Dataflow_LoadDateDim.pqt) and import by clicking Import from a Power Query template.

     d.
 Click on the advance editor and analyze the code.
 If you are not familiar with Dataflows note that they use M query as the language to define steps.
 Don't know M query?
 No worries, you can design Dataflow steps visually or using natural language with Copilot!